AlehKliauzo/ruckzuck-wiki/REST-API.md

 ```
 > Note: Do **NOT** hardcode the URL in your project, always use GetURL to get the current URL as this URL may change.

+> **Important:** Future Versions of RuckZuck will require to call GetURL before you get any response from other methods!

 # Get Catalog:
 + Description: get all Software-Products in the RuckZuck repository
 + Syntax: **GET** ` https://{URL}/getcatalog[?customerid={customerkey}]`